Wang Xi (politician)

 Wang Xi (王曦 (Wáng Xī); born August 1966) is a Chinese materials scientist and politician who is an academician of the Chinese Academy of Sciences, and currently vice governor of Guangdong.

-He was an alternate member of the 19th Central Committee of the Chinese Communist Party and is alternate member of the 20th Central Committee of the Chinese Communist Party.
+He was an alternate of the 19th Central Committee of the Chinese Communist Party and is an alternate of the 20th Central Committee of the Chinese Communist Party.

 Early life and education

 Wang was born in Shanghai, in August 1966, while his ancestral home in Nantong, Jiangsu.
 He attended the Nantong Middle School of Jiangsu Province.
 In 1987, he graduated from the Department of Engineering Physics, Tsinghua University.
 He went on to receive his master's degree in 1990 and doctor's degree in 1993 from the Shanghai Institute of Metallurgy, Chinese Academy of Sciences (CAS), all in material physics.

 Academic career

 After graduating in 1994, he stayed and worked at the Shanghai Institute of Metallurgy, Chinese Academy of Sciences, where he was promoted to deputy director of the Third Research Office in 1996 and director of the Third Research Office in 1998.
 He then continued working in the newly restructured Shanghai Institute of Microsystems and Information Technology, where he moved up the ranks to become deputy president in 2004 and president in 2010.
-In December 2009, he was unanimously chosen as an academician of the Chinese Academy of Sciences, becoming the youngest member the Chinese Academy of Sciences in 2009.
+In December 2009, he was unanimously chosen as an academician of the Chinese Academy of Sciences, becoming the youngest member of the Chinese Academy of Sciences in 2009.
 He served a short term as vice chairman of the China Association for Science and Technology from June 2016 to May 2017.
 He also served as president of the CAS's Shanghai Institute of Advanced Research from April 2017 to May 2019.
 He was a visiting scholar at the Australian Commonwealth Institute of Science and Industry between July 1993 and May 1994 and the Rosendorf Research Center, Germany between May 1996 and June 1998.